Generalized Degrees of Freedom of Noncoherent Diamond Networks: Main Results

 as the solution and reducing the optimization problem to the variables $p_{\lambda},\abs{\cronetwo}^{2}$.
 These points are not directly obtained, but the problem is reduced in several steps, to reach the final form containing contribution only from the two points.
 The existence of the two points in the upper bound suggests the necessity to use a time-sharing sequence to coordinate the two relays to achieve the gDoF.
 The random variables $\xroneone,\xronetwo$ are associated with relay $\text{R}_{1}$ and $\xrtwo$ is associated with relay $\text{R}_{2}$.
 The mass point $\brac{\abs{\xrtwo}^{2},\abs{\xroneone}^{2},\abs{\xronetwo}^{2}}=\brac{T,0,\abs{\cronetwo}^{2}}$ needs both relays, however the point $\brac{\abs{\xrtwo}^{2},\abs{\xroneone}^{2},\abs{\xronetwo}^{2}}=\brac{0,T/2,T/2}$ needs only Relay $\text{R}_{1}$.
 After further solving the optimization problem, if $\abs{\cronetwo}^{2}$ turns out to be zero, the joint distribution would be using a nonconcurrent operation of the relays: while one relay is ON , the other needs to be OFF and vice versa.
 Though this is in the upper bound, it helps us derive a gDoF-optimal achievability scheme by mimicking the structure of this solution.

 \begin{thm} The optimization problem $\mathcal{P}'_{1}$ given in (\ref{eq:lemma5_P9}) has the solution as given in Table~\ref{tab:opt_distr_final_table}. \end{thm} \begin{IEEEproof} [Proof idea]The detailed proof is in Section~\ref{subsec:Solving_opt_problem}.
 We change the variable from $\abs{\cronetwo}^{2}$ to $\gamma_{c}$ using the transformation $\rho_{\text{rd}1}^{2}\abs{\cronetwo}^{2}=\snr^{\gamma_{c}}$ with $\gamma_{c}\leq\gamma_{\text{rd}1}$.
 This yields a bilinear optimization problem in terms of $\gamma_{c}$ and $p_{\lambda}$.
 The bilinear optimization problem gives different solutions depending on the value of the coefficients involved, and we tabulate the results.
-The last column in the table lists $\brac{1/T}\text{gDoF}\brac{\mathcal{P}'_{1}}$ for different regimes, this is an upper bound on the gDoF of the 2-relay diamond network.
+The last column in the table lists $\brac{1/T}\text{gDoF}\brac{\mathcal{P}'_{1}}$ for different regimes, which is an upper bound on the gDoF of the 2-relay diamond network.
 We will show in Section~\ref{subsec:TS-QMF} that this upper bound is indeed achievable for the 2-relay diamond network.

-\end{IEEEproof} \begin{thm} (Suboptimality of training schemes) There exist regimes of the 2-relay diamond network where standard training-based schemes cannot achieve the gDoF upper bound (\ref{eq:cutset_outer_reduced}). \end{thm} \begin{IEEEproof} If only a single relay is used, we need to set aside at least one symbol in every block of length $T$, to train the channel from the source to the relays and the channel from the relays to the destination.
+\end{IEEEproof} Before developing our achievability scheme, we also demonstrate that standard training-based schemes\footnote{A standard training-based scheme is assumed to be able to learn at least as many independent combinations of the fading gains as the number of fading links.
+A simple example is to send one pilot symbol from one node, while keeping other nodes turned off.
+Basically, a standard training-based scheme estimates channels in all the links in order to apply a \textquotedblleft coherent\textquotedblright{} decoder based on the estimated channels.
+To estimate all the channel links, we need as many training symbols as unknown channels.} cannot meet our upper bound on gDoF for all values of $\gamma_{\text{sr}1}\geq\gamma_{\text{sr}2}$,$\ \gamma_{\text{sr}1}\geq\gamma_{\text{rd}1}$,$\ \gamma_{\text{rd}2}\geq\gamma_{\text{rd}1}$ and $\gamma_{\text{rd}2}\geq\gamma_{\text{sr}2}$. \begin{thm} (Suboptimality of training schemes) There exist regimes of the 2-relay diamond network where standard training-based schemes cannot achieve the gDoF upper bound (\ref{eq:cutset_outer_reduced}). \end{thm} \begin{IEEEproof} If only a single relay is used, we need to set aside at least one symbol in every block of length $T$, to train the channel from the source to the relays and the channel from the relays to the destination.
 Then the gDoF achievable is